David F. Gantt: Tenure

 During the 1983–1985 session of the Assembly Gantt served on the Aging, Commerce, and Election Laws committees.
 During the 1993–1995 session of the Assembly he served on the Ways and Means, and Steering committees.

 During the 1984 Democratic presidential primaries he supported Walter Mondale and ran as a Mondale delegate from the 29th congressional district.
 He was later selected to serve as a delegate-at-large for Mondale alongside Nancy Padilla.
 During the 1988 Democratic presidential primaries he supported Jesse Jackson and petitioned to serve as a Jackson delegate from the 29th congressional district.

 In 1989, he was selected to serve as the chairman of the state Legislative Commission on the Development of Rural Resources by Speaker Mel Miller.
-In 1990, he was selected by Miller to replace Angelo Del Toro, who was appointed as Chairman of the Education committee, as co-chairman of the joint Legislative Task Force on Demographic Research and Reapportionment committee, which would reapportion districts based upon the 1990 Census.
+In 1990, he was selected by Miller to replace Angelo Del Toro, who was appointed as Chairman of the Education committee, as co-chairman of the joint Legislative Task Force on Demographic Research and Reapportionment committee, which would reapportion districts based upon the 1990 census.
 In 1994, he was selected to replace Michael J. Bragman as chairman of the Transportation committee.

 In January 1990, Gantt swore in Thomas P. Ryan Jr. for his second term as mayor of Rochester, New York.
 In 1991, he became the senior member of Monroe County's delegation following the death of Roger J. Robach.

 During the 2004 Democratic presidential primaries he endorsed Massachusetts Senator John Kerry.
 Gantt stated that Kerry was "an American war hero and willing to stick his head out for education".
 During the 2008 Democratic presidential primaries he endorsed New York Senator Hillary Clinton and served as a delegate for her to the Democratic National Convention.
 During the 2012 presidential election he supported President Barack Obama, served as a delegate to the Democratic National Convention, and attended the Obama's second inauguration.
 During the 2016 Democratic presidential primaries he endorsed Hillary Clinton.

 Death

 On July 1, 2020, Gantt died from kidney failure.
-Following his death, he was praised by Governor Andrew Cuomo, Attorney General Letitia James, United States Representative Joseph Morelle, Assembly Speaker Carl Heastie, Assembly Minority Leader William Barclay, and Rochester Mayor Lovely Warren.
+Following his death, he was praised by Governor Andrew Cuomo, Attorney General Letitia James, United States Representative Joseph Morelle, Assembly Speaker Carl Heastie, Assembly Minority Leader William A. Barclay, and Rochester Mayor Lovely Warren.